FoxNeo/spring-boot-project/README.md

 * **Miguel Caceres** - [Bio](https://github.com/foxneo)

 ## License
-Thos project is lincensed under MIT License - see the [LICENSE](LICENSE) file for details
+This project is lincensed under MIT License - see the [LICENSE](LICENSE) file for details